 Best for image discovery: Docker Hub MCP (docker/hub-mcp) — AI-powered search across 100k+ images, one-click Docker Desktop setup.

-Best for artifact lifecycle: JFrog MCP (jfrog/mcp-jfrog) — 22+ tools covering repositories, builds, runtime monitoring, and vulnerability scanning.
+Best for artifact lifecycle: JFrog MCP — the official hosted server (jfrog-mcp-server) for production, or the experimental mcp-jfrog (115 stars) for local development.
+22+ tools covering repositories, builds, runtime monitoring, and vulnerability scanning.

 Best for self-hosted registries: Harbor MCP (nomagicln/mcp-harbor) — 11 tools for projects, repositories, tags, and Helm charts.
 Or Sonatype MCP (brianveltman/sonatype-mcp) for Nexus.